clockchip/mega65basic/README.md

 - [MEGA65 BASIC 65 Reference](https://files.mega65.org/files/m/mega65-basic65-reference_PeK0ek.pdf)
 - [Control character](https://www.c64-wiki.com/wiki/control_character)

-### Project Features

-The provided features are:

-- Syntax highlighting
-- Snippets for all commands and control characters
-- File icons
-- Themes
-- Rulers: 40th and 80th column

 ## Things you need

 To transfer and execute the code written using this extension to your MEGA65, you will require the following tools: